+For the component based test, the instruction for the installation to the vehicle shall specify the intended direction and location of the smoke released from the venting system.

-For the vehicle-based test, evidence of a hazardous condition, i.e. fire, explosion and smoke inside the passenger compartment, shall be verified by visual inspection without disassembling any part of the Tested-Device or vehicle.
+For the vehicle-based test, evidence of a hazardous condition, i.e. fire, explosion and smoke release into inside the passenger compartment, shall be verified by visual inspection without disassembling any part of the Tested-Device or vehicle.